pkdone/practical-mongodb-aggregations-book/src/examples/full-text-search/facets-count-text-search.md

 }
 ```

-Note, this definition indicates that the index should use the _lucene-english_ index and search analyzers and include all document fields in the search index.
+Note, this definition indicates that the index should use the _lucene-english_ analyzer and include all document fields to be searchable with their inferred data types.

 ## Aggregation Pipeline